ZackCozine/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-repo for my portfolio bootstrap mobile responsive
+Repository for my portfolio structure created with bootstrap made to be mobile responsive